International payments | Announcing our new global network

 Our new global network will transform GoCardless from a collection of national and regional bank debit schemes into a truly international network.

-A big part of making our new network fully international is the ability to collect payments across multiple bank debit schemes and countries into a single bank account, all through a single interface.
+A big part of making our new network fully international is the ability to collect payments across multiple bank debit schemes and countries into a single bank account, all through one interface.

-As part of building our new global network, we’ve been working very closely with online money transfer experts, Wise.
-Myself and Wise Co-founders, Taavet and Kristo, all share the same vision to revolutionise international payments, so the collaboration was a no-brainer.
+As part of building our new global network, we’ve been working very closely with the online money transfer experts at Wise.
+Wise co-founders, Taavet and Kristo, and I share the same vision to revolutionize international payments, so the collaboration was a no-brainer.

-Wise will power the foreign exchange (FX) capability within our global network so that we can settle funds in our customer’s home currency.

-This will hugely benefit businesses with ambitions to scale globally, as well as businesses already collecting payments from around the globe in a less-than-optimal way.
+Wise will power the foreign exchange (FX) capability in our global network so that we can settle funds in our customers' home currencies.
+This will hugely benefit businesses with ambitions to scale globally, as well as businesses already collecting payments from around the world.

 “GoCardless shares our passion for bringing fairness and transparency to the business banking sector.
 With GoCardless customers trading internationally in over 30 countries, giving them the ability to collect payments in currencies all over the world is a major step change for businesses trading across borders.” - Taavet Hinrikus, Co-founder, Wise